The 5 Best Foods for Your Erection and the 5 Worst

 BEST: LEAFY GREENS

 Working more vegetables into your diet isn’t just smart for overall nutritional wellness, it could also lead to more erections.
 And leafy green vegetables may be especially helpful.
-As valuable suppliers of natural compounds known as nitrates, greens like spinach can help increase blood flow to your genitals during arousal and sex.
+As valuable suppliers of natural compounds known as nitrates -- which vary from nitrates added as preservatives to meats -- greens like spinach can help increase blood flow to your genitals during arousal and sex.
 Swap out greasy appetizers that may harm sexual function (e.g., nachos and fried chicken wings) for a leafy green salad drizzled with olive oil and vinegar.
 Other nutritious greens include kale, romaine, mustard greens and Swiss chard.

 10 Mason Jar Salads That Will Make Your Co-Workers Jealous